 Take it from real customers

-Aileen was very patient with me
+Vince was awesome with helping me

 First, an S corporation is not an actual business structure.
 Rather, it’s a tax classification that either an LLC or a corporation can apply for with the IRS if it meets the criteria.
 We’ll outline those criteria and the steps you would need to take to file as an S corporation if you decide that it’s right for your business.